GregWells/DroneDelivery_v2/README.md

 General overview

-New feature: Assign every order to the closest wh (simple Euclidean distance calculation)
+New feature: Create a variable for every order indicating the closest wh (simple Euclidean distance calculation)

 If product is available in closest wh, assign that item to the order.
 This could be RL; sort orders by proximity to wh ; assign while traversing down the list to assure closest to wh orders get the in stock merch

+Once all local stock for local orders is assigned:

+If not in stock locally, append to a 'warehouse wish list'. (warehouse, ordernum, dist,prod) This could possibly be expressed as a hash.
+Collisions are assigned to the shortest distance (distance between warehouses + dist to order from local wh) first.

-For products not available locally: find the available product in the closest other warehouse (closest defined as distance to assigned wh plus dist to other wh) Mark the assigned items with the ordernum and the wh they belong in.
+Mark the assigned items with the ordernum and the wh they belong in.

 All orders should now be assigned